-The program is ideal for creative, innovative individuals who have gained experience in the workforce.
-Participants have established careers and are looking for proven and effective methods and strategies to propel them further up the career ladder.
-Students master executive skills such as strategic and cross-functional thinking and leadership.
+The executive MBA is a challenging cohort-based program designed to accelerate the careers of mature, high-performing professionals with significant business experience.
+It is ideal for creative, innovative individuals with established careers who are looking for proven and effective methods and strategies to propel them further up the career ladder.
+Students master executive skills such as strategic and cross-functional thinking, client consulting, and leadership.
 They learn from knowledgeable and professional instructors and from the successful, motivated, diverse peer group enrolled in the program.

-The program encourages students to think outside the box and places a strong emphasis on group networking.
+The curriculum encourages analytical thinking and problem solving, and places a strong emphasis on collaboration and group interaction.
 Students leave the program with a solid network of influential peers.